-An invoice can be defined a written verification of the agreement between the vendor and the buyer of the goods or services.
+An invoice can be define a written verification of the agreement between the vendor and the buyer of the goods or services.
 Invoices are a very integral part of a company as they help keep a systematic record of all the transactions of the enterprise.

 An invoice usually includes the following: